DaniElectra/blog/_posts/2022-09-25-windows-31-on-freedos.md

 ### Requirements for Windows 3.1x Enhanced on FreeDOS

-- You need to **compile** the kernel by yourself and add the *Windows 3.1* parameter, as the code that activates Windows 3.1x support won't be enable by default on the kernel.
+- You need to **compile** the kernel by yourself and add the *Windows 3.1* parameter, as the code that activates Windows 3.1x support won't be enabled by default on the kernel.
 - You can have HimemX running, but you **cannot** load Jemm, as it will complain about protected software running and tell you to close it.
 - Before running Windows 3.1x, you **must** run the `share` command.